 Feeling tired, anxious, or overwhelmed?
 You are not alone.
-There has been much going on in the world, which can lead to feelings of stress, anxiety, sadness, or fatigue.
+Much has been going on in the world, which can lead to feelings of stress, anxiety, sadness, or fatigue.
 Or, it may just be the stressors of everyday life that are impacting your wellbeing.
-Now is the perfect time to focus on building resilience for the coming winter months, and rest of the year, as we continue to navigate changing times.
+Now is the perfect time to focus on building resilience for the coming winter months, and the rest of the year, as we continue to navigate changing times.

 Resilience is defined as being able to adapt well in the face of adversity, trauma, stress, or illness.
-Often primarily thought of as mental or emotional, there are in fact ways we can support our physical resilience, which in turn can positively impact mental and emotional resilience and thus influence our overall wellbeing.
+Often primarily thought of as mental or emotional, there are in fact ways we can support our physical resilience, which in turn can positively impact mental and emotional resilience, thus influencing our overall wellbeing.
 Aside from the basics (eating well, exercising, and getting good rest) specific medicinal plants known as ‘adaptogens’ can be used by almost anyone to support their ability to cope with stress.

 Once reserved for royalty, Vikings, and Olympic athletes, these plants were first formally studied in World War II.
-Scientists had observed their traditional use by hunters needing to maintain resilience and stamina whilst reducing hunger and exhaustion.
+Scientists had observed their traditional use by hunters needing to maintain resilience and stamina, whilst reducing hunger and exhaustion.
 They trialled them in enhancing the performance and endurance of soldiers and pilots.
 Results showed promise, and their modern-day use began.

 Korean Ginseng (Panax Ginseng)

 Whilst a few different herbs are referred to as ‘ginseng’, Korean or panax ginseng is the ‘true’ ginseng.
 Possibly the most stimulating of the adaptogens, it is particularly useful in cases of fatigue and convalescing, and is beneficial to certain chronic disease states.
 It has also been shown to support memory, cognition and low mood.
-Males with low stamina, menopausal women, and the elderly may particularly benefit from this ginseng.
+Males with low stamina, menopausal women and the elderly may particularly benefit from this ginseng.

 Siberian Ginseng (Eleuthero)